Flexible-step Model Predictive Control based on Generalized Lyapunov Functions: Main results

 We find it useful to explain the idea behind our implementation with an example, illustrated in Figure~\ref{fig:expl_new_mpcimpl}.

 Consider Problem~\ref{prob:ho-dclf} with $m=4$ and a \hodclf~$V$ with $q=0$.
 Let $x^0=x(0)$ be the initial state.
 After solving Problem~\ref{prob:ho-dclf}, we obtain a trajectory of states ($x^0,x^1,x^2,x^3,x^4$).
 The corresponding Lyapunov function values are shown in Figure \ref{fig:expl_new_mpcimpl1} in dark blue.
 By definition of \adc, we know that at least one of the four future Lyapunov function values will be strictly less than $V(x^0)$ (see Proposition~\ref{thm:ex_subsqn_stability}).
 In order to ultimately reach convergence of the state to zero, we need to implement the optimal control sequence until a descent of the Lyapunov function value occurs.
 In this example, we choose to implement until the greatest descent occurs.
 In Figure~\ref{fig:expl_new_mpcimpl1}, this is achieved at state $x^2$, thus, we implement the optimal control sequence for two time steps and declare the actual states $x(1)=x^1, x(2)=x^2$.
+It is worthwhile to mention that in Figure~\ref{fig:expl_new_mpcimpl1}, the predicted Lyapunov function value after the fixed amount of four steps is strictly greater than the Lyapunov function value at the beginning of the prediction, i.e. $V(x^4) > V(x^0)$.
+This would not be feasible in an MPC scheme based on a finite-step Lyapunov decay condition.
 Now the new initial state for the finite-horizon optimal control problem becomes $x(2)$, highlighted in light green.
 We repeat this process, as demonstrated in Figure~\ref{fig:expl_new_mpcimpl2}.
 The greatest descent is achieved after one time step.
 Thus, we only implement the optimal control sequence for one step, $x(3)=x^1$.
 We define the new initial state and proceed as before.
 This time, the greatest descent is achieved after four time steps, see Figure~\ref{fig:expl_new_mpcimpl3}.
 The yellow trajectory in Figure \ref{fig:final_trajectory_expl_mpc_newimpl} shows the Lyapunov function values along the actual states of our example after three iterations of Algorithm~\ref{algo:ho-dclf}.